mladenoff/spooky/README.md

 ### UI

-The UI needs further refinement.
+* The UI needs further refinement.

 ### More hubs

-The existing routes on both the front and back end could support a wider variety of 'hub' pages allowing for User, Album, Arist or Playlist browse views.
+* The existing routes on both the front and back end could support a wider variety of 'hub' pages allowing for User, Album, Arist or Playlist browse views.

+### Following users and playlists
+* Followable polymorphic association

 ### Stat keeping